-- Wash and set it aside to drain.
+- Wash sama rice under tap water until it runs clear.
+Set it aside to drain.

 - Combine powdered sabudana and sama rice in a bowl.
 Add enough water to soak the grains.
 Set it aside in the refrigerator for 3-4 hours or overnight.

-- After the desired time, blend the soaked mixture to make a smooth batter.
-Batter should be creamy not grainy.
+- After the desired cycle is over, blend the soaked mixture to make a smooth batter.
+The batter should be creamy, not grainy.
 If it's grainy, blend until smooth.
-Add curd and mix.
-Batter should of a pouring consistency.
-Add water to adjust consistency.
+Add yogurt, lemon juice, sugar, citric acid, and salt.
+Mix to combine.
+The batter should of pouring consistency.
+If it's thick, add extra water to adjust the consistency.

 - Grease a tray or thali.

 - When ready to steam, add baking powder and whisk the batter.
 The more the air is incorporated in the batter, the lighter the dhokla will become .

 - Pour batter in the greased tray and..

 - Steam for 12- 15 minutes until the knife comes out clean.

 - Carefully flip it over.